blakegearin/hex-to-css-filter-library/docs/README_template.md

   - DBHub.io has [Python](https://github.com/LeMoussel/pydbhub) and [Go](https://github.com/sqlitebrowser/go-dbhub) libraries which can also be used to access the database.

-- What if I don't want to use DBHub.io?
+- What if I don't want to rely on your DBHub.io database?

-  - The database has a [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/) so feel free to download it ([direct](https://dbhub.io/x/download/blakegearin/hex-to-css-filter-db.sqlite3), [API](https://api.dbhub.io/#download)) and host it wherever you like; it's approximately 524 MB and you can use the [constructor options](#options) to change the DBHub.io default values.
+  - The database has a [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/) so feel free to host a copy on DBHub.io or elsewhere; it's approximately 524 MB and you can use the [constructor options](#options) to change the DBHub.io default values

-    ```js
-    const hexToCssFilterLibrary = new HexToCssFilterLibrary(apiKey)

-    // Get CSS filter
-    const filter = await hexToCssFilterLibrary.fetchFilter('#42dead')
-    // Get average loss
-    const queryResponse = await hexToCssFilterLibrary.queryDb(`SELECT AVG(loss) FROM color`)
-    //
-    ```

 ## About Problem Domain